cvalenzuela/sequential-stories/README.md

 reverse_vocab = [line.split()[0] for line in reverse_vocab] # to:
 reverse_vocab = [eval(line.split()[0]).decode() for line in reverse_vocab]
 ```
-Running a MacBook Pro from 2014 it takes around 8 seconds to caption the images.
+Running a MacBook Pro from 2014 it takes around 7 seconds to caption an image.

 Dependencies:
  - Bazel